turingschool/curriculum/source/topics/environment/environment.markdown

 $ rvm requirements
 {% endterminal %}

 It'll figure out what needs to be installed and install it.

-#### Setting the Default Version

-You can tell rvm which Ruby version you want to use by default:

-{% terminal %}
-$ rvm use 2.1 --default
-{% endterminal %}
+If prompted for your password, use your computer login password.

 ### PostgreSQL